Fibonacci Laws of Planetary Motion β Technical Background

 Three null distributions were tested:

 - Log-uniform Monte Carlo ( trials): random eccentricities from , amplitudes from , means from (log-uniform).
-Random -values from , random precession periods, random period fractions from .
+Random -values from , random period denominators from , random year-length ratios.

 Masses are fixed at solar system values throughout (conservative).